ArashiXP/Group7-Compiler/VM/Michael/readme.md

 ~~possible~~

 **9-25-23**<br>
-- Added the JMP and JAL functions
+- Added the JMP and JAL functions (Though may not be complete yet)
 - Updated the Vm header
 - Fixed improper function calls
 - Changed the code to accept 2 arrays, one that holds all the instructions and one for